Guguskis/bananacar-notification-svc/README.md

 # Banana Car Notification Service

-**Tired of frantically refreshing Banana Car to find that ride tomorrow?
-Fear not!**
+**Tired of frantically refreshing Banana Car to find that important ride tomorrow? 😱 Fear not!**

 This application automates it with Discord integration: